Complete convergence of message passing algorithms for some satisfiability problems: Properties of a Random Instance

-Propositions \ref{SupportSuccRate}, \ref{StableSuccRate}, and \ref{ViolatedSuccRate} and Azuma's inequality for example are used to bound $(a)$.
+Propositions \ref{SupportSuccRate}, \ref{StableSuccRate}, and \ref{ViolatedSuccRate} are used to bound $(a)$.
 To bound $(b)$, observe that every variable that is removed in iteration $i$ of the iterative step (step 2), supports at least $(d/3-d/4)=d/12$ clauses in which at least another variable belongs to $\{a_{1},a_{2},...,a_{i-1}\}\cup A_1 \cup A_2 \cup A_3$, or appears in $d/30$ clauses each containing at least one of the latter variables.
 Consider iteration $\delta n/2$.
 Assuming $\#A_1 \cup A_2 \cup A_3 \leq\delta n/2$, by the end of this iteration there exists a set containing at most $\delta n$ variables, and there are at least $d/30\cdot\delta n/2\cdot 1/3$ clauses containing at least two variables from it (we divide by 3 as every clause might have been counted 3 times).
-Plugging $c=d/180$ in Proposition \ref{NoDenseSubformulas}, $(b)$ is bounded. \end{Proof}
+Plugging $c=d/180$ in Proposition \ref{NoDenseSubformulas}, $(b)$ is bounded.
+Finally observe that $(a)$ occurs with exponentially small probability, and $(b)$ occurs with probability $n^{-\Omega(d)}$. \end{Proof}

-\subsection{The Factor Graph of the Non-Core Variables}
+\subsection{The Factor Graph of the non-Core Variables}

 Proposition \ref{SizeOfHBarPr} implies that for $p=c\log n/n^2$, $c$ a sufficiently large constant, $\whp$ $\Core$ contains already all variables.
 Therefore the following propositions are relevant for the setting of Theorem \ref{ConvergenceThmMed} (namely, $p=O(1/n^2)$).
+In what follows we establish the typical structure of the factor graph induced on the non-core variables.

-\begin{prop} \textbf{Whp} every connected component in the factor graph induced by the non-core variables contains $O(\log n)$ variables. \end{prop} A proposition of similar flavor to Proposition \ref{SizeOfConnectedCompProp} was proven in \cite{flaxman} though with respect to a different notion of core.
-Proposition \ref{SizeOfConnectedCompProp} will not suffice to prove Theorem \ref{ConvergenceThmMed}, and we need a further characterization of the non-core factor graph, which is not present in any of the aforementioned works. \begin{prop} \textbf{Whp} every connected component in the factor graph induced by the non-core variables contains at most one cycle. \end{prop}
+\begin{prop} Let $\F$ be a 3CNF formula randomly sampled according to $\PlantedDist$, where $p = d/n^2$, $d \geq d_0$, $d_0$ a sufficiently large constant, let $\pi$ be the initial random ordering of the clause-variable messages, and $\alpha$ the initial random clause-variable message vector.
+Let $T$ be the factor graph induced on the non-core variables. $T$ enjoys the following properties: \begin{enumerate} \item Every connected component contains $\whp$ $O(\log n)$ variables, \item every connected component contains $\whp$ at most one cycle, \item the probability of a cycle of length at least $k$ in $T$ is at most $e^{-\Theta(dk)}$. \end{enumerate} \end{prop}

-\begin{prop} The probability of a cycle of length at least $k$ in the factor graph induced by the non-core variables is at most $e^{-\Theta(dk)}$. \end{prop}
+A proposition of similar flavor to $(a)$ was proven in \cite{flaxman} though with respect to a different notion of core.
+This alone would not have sufficed to prove our result, and we need $(b)$ and $(c)$ as well.